awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 The following are best practices for using Oracle Locator:
 + For maximum security, use the `LOCATOR` option with Secure Sockets Layer \(SSL\)\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.
 + Configure your DB instance to restrict access to your DB instance\.
-For more information, see [Scenarios for Accessing a DB Instance in a VPC](USER_VPC.Scenarios.md) and [Working with an Amazon RDS DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.
+For more information, see [Scenarios for Accessing a DB Instance in a VPC](USER_VPC.Scenarios.md) and [Working with a DB Instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.

 ## Adding the Oracle Locator Option<a name="Oracle.Options.Locator.Add"></a>